Can we travel to Wales right now?

 Non-essential shops can remain open while there are no travel restrictions within Wales itself.

-We’ll keep you updated as the rules change, but for now at least it looks like, outside of the Christmas period, holidays in Wales are cancelled.
+We’ll keep you updated as the rules change, but for now at least it looks like holidays and visits to loved ones in Wales are back on the cards for some people.

 Fancy a trip to Scotland instead?
 Here’s what we know about travel to Scotland right now.